 There are additional income requirements and benefits for widows as well.

 Does Medicare cover the cost of assisted living?
 This question comes up often, and unfortunately, the answer is usually no. There are certain circumstances where it may cover a portion if the care is considered medically necessary.

 Assisted living, although sometimes seemingly necessary, is not considered medical.
 It is aimed at providing residents with room and board, a social and active lifestyle, plus assistance with the activities of daily living (ADLs) if needed — rather than the skilled care services Medicare covers.

-Unlike Medicare, Medicaid does cover assisted living costs, but the coverage, financial aid, and eligibility of a person differ state to state.
-In some states there is no Medicaid coverage for assisted living and regardless of state, not all facilities accepts Medicaid beneficiaries.
+Unlike Medicare, Medicaid does cover assisted living costs, but the coverage, financial aid, and eligibility of a person differ from state to state.
+In some states, there is no Medicaid coverage for assisted living.
+And regardless of state, not all communities accept Medicaid benefits.

 Whether or not a community accepts Medicaid depends on the type of licensure that they have from the state Department of Health.

 The Bristal is Long Island’s premier family of assisted living communities.
 No other community in the area provides the same level of lifestyle, care, and amenities for the price.